TimoLassmann/Phenoparser/scripts/README.md

 # file path to the grabix root directory where the grabix binary lives
 SNGGRABIX="/usr/local/src/grabix/grabix-master/"
 # this is the directory where the vt binary lives
-SNGVTBIN=/path/to/bgzipped/Homo_sapiens.GRCh37.dna.primary_assembly.fa
+SNGVTBIN="/usr/local/src/vt/"
+# this is the directory where the vt reference sequence lives - should be the reference the variants were aligned to
+SNGVTREF="/usr/local/src/vt/hg19/hg19.fa.gz"
+# this is the directory where the VEP binary lives
+SNGVEPBIN="/usr/local/src/vep/"
+# this is the directory where VEP can store temporary files
+SNGVEPTMP="veptmp"
+# this is the directory where the bgzipped genome assembly file for VEP lives
+SNGVEPREF="/path/to/bgzipped/Homo_sapiens.GRCh37.dna.primary_assembly.fa"
 # this is the phenolyzer root directory where the disease_annotation.pl perl script lives
 SNGPLBIN="/usr/local/src/Phenolyzer/phenolyzer/"
 # this is the directory where the phenoparser binary lives
 SNGPPBIN="..../Phenoparser/src/"
-# this is the directory where the VEP binary lives
-SNGVEPBIN="/path/to/installed/vep"
-# this is the directory where the bgzipped genome assembly file for VEP lives
+# this is the location of the human phenotype ontology file
-SNGVEPREF="/path/to/bgzipped/Homo_sapiens.GRCh37.dna.primary_assembly.fa"
+SNGHPOBO="/path/to/hp.obo"
 ```

 The above locations are made available in your `$PATH` by sourcing this file at the start of the pipeline